deck-monsters/deck-monsters/DMG.md

  AWAKENESS most people don't
  actually want.
 It's what you
  live for.
 It's how you know you exist.
-You embrace it a welcome the rush.
+You embrace it and welcome the rush.

  Boost: dex +1
  Boost: str +1